-The actual data rate is always less than the channel rate at least 13-15% when using ADSL technology.
-This is a technological constraint that we'll talk about in a further section.
+The actual data rate is always less than the channel rate of at least 13-15% when using ADSL technology.
+This is a technological constraint that we'll talk about in a different section.
 It does not depend on the provider or the modem used.

 Ideally, with a declared connection rate of 12 Mbps, you can expect a maximum actual data rate of up to 10 Mbps.

-In fact, there are a number of other factors that reduce transmission speed, in addition to the technological limitation.
+In fact, several other factors reduce transmission speed, in addition to technological limitations.
 We will discuss these factors below.

-ADSL technology (Asymmetric Digital Subscriber Line) — is a data transmission technology, in which the available bandwidth of the channel is distributed between incoming (download) and outgoing (upload) traffic asymmetrically.
-Thus, when connecting the ADSL-modem, the speed to the subscriber (download) and the speed from the subscriber (upload) are used.
+ADSL technology (Asymmetric Digital Subscriber Line) — is a data transmission technology in which the available bandwidth of the channel is distributed between incoming (download) and outgoing (upload) traffic asymmetrically.
+Thus, when connecting the ADSL modem, the subscriber's speed (download) and the speed from the subscriber (upload) are used.

 In ADSL networks, the connection speed is measured in megabits per second (Mbps) or kilobits per second (kbps).

 For example, numbers 10240/768 show that the maximum input connection speed to the subscriber will be 10240 kbps (speed of data coming to your ADSL modem), and the maximum output connection speed from the subscriber will be 768 kbps (the speed of data transfer from your ADSL modem to the remote ISP server).